 First it was standing up for an anti-gay bully in Red Deer.
 Indignant libertarians flocked to the comment thread—how could I dare criticize a revered and august institution like the Canadian Civil Liberties Association?—but they couldn’t change the facts.
 Gay teens are routinely bullied, sometimes into suicide, by homophobes and their enablers.
-And they were solidly on the side of the enablers.
+And the CCLA was solidly on the side of the enablers.

 Now once again a gallant civil liberties outfit, this time the British Columbia Civil Liberties Association, has leapt into action to defend hateful homophobic behaviour—this time by a “Christian” law school that wants to punish its students for being gay, lesbian or bisexual.
 Hey, that’s religious freedom, says the leader of the BCCLA.
 Too bad, so sad.
 The queers and dykes can always go to school somewhere else.